ubernostrum/django-registration/docs/quickstart.rst

 Also included is a :ref:`one-step registration workflow
 <one-step-workflow>`, where a user signs up and their account is
 immediately active and logged in.

-The one-step workflow does not require any models other than those provided by Django's own authentication system, so only ``django.contrib.auth`` needs to be in your ``INSTALLED_APPS`` setting.

 You will need to configure URLs to use the one-step workflow; the easiest way is to ``include()`` the URLconf